 The fair value of the TSR Performance Rights has been measured using the Monte-Carlo simulation.
-The EPS Performance Rights has been measured using the Binomial tree methodology.
+The EPS Performance Rights have been measured using the Binomial Tree Methodology.

 The inputs used in the measurement of the fair values at grant date were as follows: